soluml/SweatMap/README.md

 #SweatMap

-SweatMap takes a series of UTF-8 strings in and gives you an UTF-8 string out that's as small as possible while still being unique.
-This is great for obfuscating identifiers in files
+Take in a series of UTF-8 strings and map them to UTF-8 strings that are as small as possible while still being unique.

+###Why?
+The motivation behind SweatMap was to take semantic CSS Identifiers (e.g. for selectors) and make them as small as possible at build time.
+With new tools that can take advantage of CSS Modules all we needed was something to map our current class names to something smaller.

+##Installation
+Coming soon.

+##How to use
+Coming soon, but source is pretty simple to read.